-Jalapeno Popper Stuffed Shells is a delicious way to turn a jalapeno popper appetizer into a meal.
-Jumbo shells are loaded with the kick of jalapenos, bacon, and that all-important cream cheese filling!
-If you love jalapenos in your recipes, try my Jalapeno Popper Dip and my popular Jalapeno Popper Pork Loin!
+Jalapeno Popper Stuffed Shells are jumbo shells loaded with the kick of jalapenos, bacon, and that all-important cream cheese filling!
+These are the perfect way to turn a Jalapeno Popper Appetizer into a meal.
+If you love jalapenos, be sure to try my Jalapeno Popper Dip and my popular Jalapeno Popper Pork Loin!

 Jalapeno Popper Stuffed Shells

 There is a local restaurant that makes the most amazing jalapeno poppers.
 I order the appetizer almost every time I go there.
 I just wish there was enough substance there to fill me up.
-The Jalapeno Popper Stuffed Shells is my way of getting that jalapeno popper taste but in a complete and filling meal.
+These Jalapeno Popper Stuffed Shells are my way of getting that jalapeno popper taste but in a complete and filling meal.

 When I cook bacon, I do it in the oven.
 I set the temperature to 415°F and while it is preheating, I lay out the individual slices of bacon on a foil-lined rimmed baking sheet.
 (Yes, right on the pan!
 No rack needed.)
 They are perfectly crispy in 18-20 minutes.
 No flipping and easy cleanup!
 Then, crumble the strips of bacon into little pieces.
 Use this trick for other recipes calling for bacon like my Bacon Corn Dip.